What are Virtual Cards and how do they work?

-In a personal finance context, virtual cards provide a unique, virtual credit card number that is linked to your credit card account of your choice.
+Virtual cards give you a unique, virtual credit card number linked to your credit card account of your choice.
 This added veneer of security would protect you against fraud from online shopping, or data breaches from banks or third parties.

 In a company context, virtual credit cards are still protecting your money and data, but with a little more nuance.
 For instance, you could generate a unique credit card number that only works for a certain amount, or for use at a specific vendor.